DevExpress/devextreme-demos/JSDemos/Demos/TextBox/Overview/description.md

 A value the **TextBox** displays.

 - [placeholder](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#placeholder)
-A text that the **TextBox** displays when the **value** is not defined.
+An input prompt the **TextBox** displays when the **value** is not defined.

 - [showClearButton](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#showClearButton)
 Specifies whether to display the button that clears the **TextBox** **value**.

 - [mode](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#mode)
-Affects a set of keyboard characters displayed on a mobile device when the **TextBox** gets focus and adds specific visual features to the UI component.
+Affects a set of keyboard characters displayed on a mobile device when the **TextBox** gets focus and modifies the UI component's display style.
 In this example, the **mode** is set to *"password"* so that entered characters are obscured, and the password cannot be read.

 - [mask](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#mask)
-A mask that specifies a custom format for the entered string.
+An input mask.

 - [maskRules](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#maskRules)
 Custom mask rules.